← All Neural Networks & Deep Learning modules

 This activity needs JavaScript.

-Why this matters next One step in the loop was a black box: "compute which way to nudge each weight."
-Module 5 opens it.
-Backpropagation is just the chain rule, run backward through the network, and you will step through it one gradient at a time.
+Why this matters next One step in the training loop was treated as a black box: the computation of the gradient with respect to each weight.
+Module 5 derives this computation.
+Backpropagation is an application of the chain rule of calculus, propagated backward through the network; the derivation is presented one gradient at a time.

-One-sentence summary: a network learns by repeating a training loop — forward pass, loss, gradient, weight update — for many epochs, stepping every weight downhill on the loss; the learning rate sets the step size, and getting it right is the difference between smooth learning and a diverging blow-up.
+Summary: a network learns by iterating a training loop — forward pass, loss, gradient, weight update — across many epochs, with each iteration adjusting every weight in the direction of decreasing loss.
+The learning rate determines the step magnitude, and its selection determines whether training converges smoothly or diverges.

 Next: Backpropagation Intuition →